Skip to main content

 Attestations

-In KILT, the terms Attestation and Credential are often used interchangeably, albeit their meaning is slightly different.
-Precisely a credential includes the original claimer's data and all the information linked to it, while an attestation only refers to the on-chain proof that a given credential has been attested.
+KILT uses the terms Attestation and Credential interchangeably, but their meaning is different.
+A Credential includes the original claimer's data and all the information linked to it, while an Attestation only refers to the on-chain proof that a given credential has been attested.

-To write an attestation on the blockchain, the Attester checks the validity of the received to-be-attested Credential, ensuring that the data inside it match the requirements of the attestation (e.g., that the user's name is indeed Alice).
+To write an attestation on the KILT blockchain, the Attester checks the validity of the received to-be-attested Credential data, ensuring that the data inside it matches the requirements of the attestation.
+For example, that the user's name is indeed Alice.

-After that, the Attester writes the Credential's root hash on the KILT blockchain, basically certifying that a credential with that root hash is valid.
-The Claimer can hence monitor the blockchain themselves to listen for the event resulting from the attestation process, marking the moment in which the credential is attested and hence becomes usable.
+After that, the Attester writes the Credential's root hash on the KILT blockchain, certifying that a credential with that root hash is valid.
+The Claimer can monitor the blockchain to listen for the event resulting from the attestation process, marking when the credential is attested and usable.

-For a detailed developer-oriented guide to KILT attestations, see our Attestation Cookbook section.
+For a detailed developer-oriented guide to KILT attestations, read the Attestation cookbook section.

 Storing a attestation in the blockchain requires providing a constant deposit, which is currently around 0.12 KILT.
 The deposit amount is calculated based on the worst-case scenario for a attestation, where the maximum storage for one attestation reaches 179 bytes.
 The deposit serves as a security measure to ensure the integrity of the blockchain and incentivize users to manage their attestation responsibly.
 By requiring a deposit, it discourages spamming or unnecessary creation of attestation.
-The deposit can be reclaimed by the attester by deleting their attestation.
-Revoking them is not sufficient.
+The attester can reclaim the deposit by deleting their attestation.
+Revoking them isn't sufficient as the deposit still shows in chain storage, but marked as invalid.